Who We Are

 from the event's senior scholar facilitator and from CSM members

 and other graduate students in attendance.
 (To learn more

 details about how to participate see Graduate

-Together with Northeastern University, the Colonial Society sponsors The
+Together with University of Massachusetts-Boston, the Colonial Society sponsors The

 New England Quarterly, a scholarly journal devoted

 to New England life and letters.
 (See New

 England Quarterly for subscription information.)